Enriched model categories and presheaf categories: Appendix: Enriched model categories

 \begin{rem}\mylabel{cofgen} Although we have used the standard phrase ``cofibrantly generated'', we more often have in mind ``compactly generated'' model categories.
 Compact generation, when applicable, allows one to use ordinary sequential cell complexes, without recourse to distracting transfinite considerations.
 The cell objects are then very much closer to the applications and intuitions than are the transfinite cell objects that are standard in the model category literature.
 Full details of this variant are in \cite{MP}; see also \cite{MS}.
 The point is that the standard enriching categories $\sV$ are compactly generated, and so are their associated presheaf categories $\mathbf{Pre} (\sD,\sV)$.
 Examples of compactly generated $\sV$ include simplicial sets, topological spaces, spectra (symmetric, orthogonal, or $S$-modules), and chain complexes over commutative rings. \end{rem}

 We sometimes write $\mathcal{I}_{\sM}$ and $\mathcal{J}_{\sM}$ for given sets of generators for the cofibrations and acyclic cofibrations of a cofibrantly generated model category $\sM$.
 We delete the subscript when $\sM=\sV$.
-We recall one of the many variants of the standard characterization of such model categories (\cite[11.3.1]{Hirsch}, \cite[15.2.3]{MP}, \cite[4.5.6]{MS}).
+We recall one of the variants of the standard characterization of such model categories (\cite[11.3.1]{Hirsch}, \cite[15.2.3]{MP}, \cite[4.5.6]{MS}).
 The latter two sources include details of the compactly generated variant.
-We assume familiarity with the small object argument, which applies to the construction of both compactly and cofibrantly generated model categories, more simply for the former.
+As said before, we assume familiarity with the small object argument.
+It applies to the construction of both compactly and cofibrantly generated model categories, more simply for the former.

-Recall that, for a set of maps $\mathcal{I}$, a relative $\mathcal{I}$-cell complex is a map $A\rtarr X$ such that $X$ is a possibly transfinite colimit of objects $X_i$ such that $X_0 = A$.
+Recall that, for a set of maps $\mathcal{I}$, a relative $\mathcal{I}$-cell complex is a map $A\rtarr X$ such that $X$ is a possibly transfinite colimit of objects $X_i$ starting with $X_0 = A$.
 For a limit ordinal $\be$, $X_{\be} = \colim_{\al<\be}X_{\al}$.
 For a successor ordinal $\al+1$, $X_{\al+1}$ is the pushout of a coproduct (of restricted size) of maps in $\mathcal{I}$ along a map from the domain of the coproduct into $X_{\al}$.
 (Some standard sources reindex so that only one cell is attached at each stage, but there is no mathematical point in doing so and in fact that loses naturality; see \cite{MP}.)
 In the compact variant, we place no restrictions on the cardinality of the coproducts and only use countable sequences $\{X_i\}$.

 \begin{defn}\mylabel{catweak} A subcategory $\sW$ of a category $\sM$ is a category of weak equivalences if it contains all isomorphisms, is closed under retracts, and satisfies the two out of three property.
 A set $\mathcal{J}$ of maps in $\sW$ satisfies the acyclicity condition if every relative $\mathcal{J}$-cell complex $A\rtarr X$ is in $\sW$. \end{defn}